 Zoom on the Champion 100219

-In summary, the Champion 100219 is a portable generator especially useful for:
+In a nutshell, the Champion 100219 is a portable generator mostly geared towards:

 Power & Run Time

-Enjoying a noise rating of 74 dBA (just slightly more noisy than a dishwasher), this generator can be started thanks to a simple traditional pull-start mechanism, but also to a convenient and easy-to-use electric starter (battery included).
+With a noise rating of 74 dBA (just slightly more noisy than a shower), the generator features a simple traditional pull-start mechanism, but also a simple and elegant electric starter (battery included).

-The fuel capacity of 6.1 gallons allows the 100219 to operate for around 8 hours at 50% load with a full tank (fuel consumption around 0.76 GPH).
+The 100219 can operate for around 8 hours at 50% load with a full tank (fuel consumption around 0.76 GPH), due to its fuel capacity of 6.1 gallons.

 The control panel provides the upcoming 5 AC outlets:

-Because the 100219 is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.
+As it features a twist-lock L14-30R receptacle, the 100219 is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.

-The 100219 and its control panel include an Intelligauge meter, which displays voltage, frequency and lifetime hours.
+The 100219 and its control panel include an Intelligauge meter showing you voltage, frequency and lifetime hours.
 This feature comes handy when monitoring its status and activity.

-Security-wise, this product benefits from a Volt Guard™ overload protection and an automatic low oil shut-off, which gives you a complete peace of mind when using it.
+From a security standpoint, the product offers a Volt Guard™ overload protection and an automatic low oil shut-off, allowing you to use it with a peace of mind.

-Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Champion 100219 also is packed along with the following accessories: extension cord, funnel and oil.
+Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Champion 100219 also is packed along with the following accessories: extension cord, oil and funnel.

 The Champion 100219 is EPA-approved and CARB-compliant.
 Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.